Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Later Yahria rescues Makkusu who is charged with tresson puting her own self in jeopardy he ask why she would do something like that and that should not have.
 She tells him ~~You forgot?~~ It's because I'm your Nia silly/remember

   - Spike is intargated about how he got the informatioand is eventualy threaten of scene/script
+      - he actually had no problems helping them infact he wanted to strike a deal with them so that he could maximize his profits
   - Spike you've been found out they made me I had no choice sorry makkusu

 Makkusu askss Spike and Bursun to help save his sister Spike Understanding the meaning of familly force Bursun to do it.